roncli/SixBotGG/README.md

 1. Install the node modules from the base directory (ignore errors and warnings on Windows):

         npm install

+2. Create the settings.js file in the root directory as indicated below.
-2. Run the following command from the base directory:
+3. Run the following command from the base directory:

         node index.js